Leynse/SFINCS/docs/input.rst

 Spatially varying Curve Number:
 %%%%%

-For spatially varying infiltration values per cell using the Curve Number method use the scsfile option, with the same grid based input as the depfile.
+For spatially varying infiltration values per cell using the Curve Number method use the scsfile option, with the same grid based input as the depfile using a binary file.

 **scsfile = sfincs.scs**